Skip to content

 Q1 2026 at a glance

-The Texas Railroad Commission processed over 3,200 drilling permits across the Permian Basin in Q1 2026.
-That's consistent with late 2025 levels but reflects a shift in where operators are filing.
+The Texas Railroad Commission processed more than 1,200 drilling permits across the Permian Basin in Q1 2026 — running in line with late-2025 levels but reflecting a shift in where operators are filing.
+(The RRC issues roughly 1,500–2,200 original drilling permits statewide per quarter; the Permian is the bulk of them.)
 The headline number is stable — the county-level data is where the story gets interesting.

 For mineral buyers, permit data is a leading indicator.
 Where operators are drilling today tells you where royalty checks will flow tomorrow.
 And more importantly, where they've stopped filing tells you which areas are cooling off.